MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-security-and-compliance/gdpr-requests-in-yammer-enterprise.md

       2. When that completes, select **Erase this user**.
 This removes the user's name and activity data.

  **Remove a user from an external network (done by user)**

+After a user removes themself from an external network, they will no longer be able to view the external network.
+However, their identity will still be there, so this option should not be used for a GDPR deletion.
 > [!NOTE]
 > If the user wants to remove files or messages they posted on an external network, they should do so before they delete their account on the external network.